Maximum PC

-Maximum PC, formerly known as boot, is an American magazine and website published by Future US.
+Maximum PC, formerly known as boot, was an American magazine and website published by Future US.
 It focuses on cutting-edge PC hardware, with an emphasis on product reviews, step-by-step tutorials, and in-depth technical briefs.
 Component coverage areas include CPUs, motherboards, core-logic chipsets, memory, videocards, mechanical hard drives, solid-state drives, optical drives, cases, component cooling, and anything else to do with recent tech news.
 Additional hardware coverage is directed at smartphones, tablet computers, cameras and other consumer electronic devices that interface with consumer PCs.
 Software coverage focuses on games, anti-virus suites, content-editing programs, and other consumer-level applications.

 Prior to September 1998, the magazine was called boot. boot and sister magazine MacAddict (now Mac|Life) launched in September 1996, when Future US shut down CD-ROM Today.